pguti778/testinginjava/readme.md

     String password = "mypassword";
     assertNotEquals(this.encryptService.encryptPassword(password), password);
   }

+  public void nonTestMethod() {
+    // This is not a test method, because it does not have the @Test.
   }
+}
 ```
+Method naming is a subject on its own, I've found this article interesting https://medium.com/@stefanovskyi/unit-test-naming-conventions-dd9208eadbea for naming of methods.
+Very good analysis.
+I'm following the first suggestion by the author.

-> For a reference on annotations you can look [here](https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations)
+> For a reference on JUnit5 annotations you can look [here](https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations)

-## How is it tested ??
+## How is the test executed ??

 You can run your tests directly from your IDE.
-But due to the Maven lifecycle, the Surefire plugin is triggered by the `test` lifecycle and will execute all the test as described in the section [Maven test: Surefire Plugin](#surefire)
+But inside the Maven lifecycle, the Surefire plugin is triggered by the `test` goal, and it will execute all the tests as described in the section [Maven test: Surefire Plugin](#surefire)

-## How do you finally know that your result is what you expected ?
-Assert
+## How do you finally know that your result is what you expected? *Assert*

-In order to evaluate that our code was executed properly, we have to compare the result of the code being executed to a desired result.
+In order to evaluate that our code was executed properly, we have to compare the result of the code being executed to the desired result.

-We do that in JUnit using [Assertions](https://junit.org/junit5/docs/current/user-guide/#writing-tests-assertions)
+In JUnit you've got the [Asserts](https://junit.org/junit5/docs/current/user-guide/#writing-tests-assertions).
 The complete list could be found here:
 https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html

 ## Useful Annotations

+These are some everyday used in Junit:

 - @Test: Main testing annotation
 - @DisplayName: descriptive test
 - @BeforeAll, BeforeEach, AfterAll, AfterEach: method to be execute before or after each or all
 - @Disable: Force to disable a test

+And here some I've found interesting:
 - @Tag: to filter test execution like in `mvn -Dgroups="integration, fast, feature-168"`  or `mvn -DexcludedGroups="slow"` (taken from https://mkyong.com/junit5/junit-5-tagging-and-filtering-tag-examples/)
 - @ParameterizedTest, @RepeatedTest, @Timeout

 ### Junit 4 vs 5: Annotations

-Yes, they've changed the annonations names.
+Yes, they've changed the annotations names.
 Here the cheatsheet:

 | JUnit4 | Junit5 |
 |--------|--------|